anBertoli/go-microservice-project/README.md

 ## Data persistence

 Storing and retrieving data is typically part of the business logic.
-For simple data manipulation it is sufficient to pass a sql.DB pointer to the services concrete implementations.
+For simple data manipulation it is sufficient to pass a sql.DB pointer to the service concrete implementations (but also to middlewares if needed).
 For more than trivial operations you usually want to create a storage package with a concrete `Store` type.
-This type will hold the concrete db connection pool and provides operations on data, implemented as methods.
-Then, the `Store` type is provided to the service layer.
+This type will hold the database connection pool and provides operations on data, implemented as methods on the Store struct.
+The `Store` type is provided to the service layer.

 ```go
 package storage